CONTENTS

 — That’s correct.

-and credential recognition is seen at 3 per cent reduction in this year’s
+recognition is seen at 3 per cent reduction in this year’s budget.

-and to what extent this is due to change in the number of the people looking to
+extent this is due to change in the number of the people looking to have the

-have the greater skill recognized and due to the changes in the program that we
+greater skill recognized and due to the changes in the program that we can see?

 So this speaks directly to the federal government and our allotment, or our